 Hygiene is an everyday concern.
-Students MUST shower/bathe and apply deodorant on a daily basis.
+Students MUST shower/bathe and apply deodorant daily.

 Please encourage your child to WASH THEIR HANDS FREQUENTLY, to cough into their arm or a tissue, and to discard any used tissue in the garbage.

 HEALTH AND MEDICAL